ucsb-cs148/w25/_lab/lab06.md

 Either today, or at a time you schedule by you as a team, you will hold your second retrospective

-You already know the goal and procedure for Retrospectives from your RETRO_01.
-This Retrospective allows you to discuss things that emerged from the MVP effort and feedback you received.
+You already know the goal and procedure for Retrospectives from your previous Retrospective(s).
+This particular Retrospective allows you to discuss things that emerged from the MVP effort and feedback you received.

 * You'll do a quick standup and then either do the retro in team groups or schedule it and work on other lab requirements.
 * When you are finished and still have time, discuss your team's strategy towards the testing requirement in this lab.